Error-331/code_tests/docs/bible/links.md

 Satisfied By Presence - April 2 (God's touch is enough to quiet our anxiety and bring relief to our overwhelmed senses; God's touch is enough to quiet our anxiety and bring relief to our overwhelmed senses; God - you are my perfect parent);

+Patient Endurance - April 3 (No matter where this finds you today - whether you are going through a dark night of the soul, facing challenges you don't know how to overcome, or living in the ease of a peaceful season - God's grace is available);

 ## Misc

 Христос и Крест (Франко);